Pill, Somerset: Amenities

 The parish has four places of worship: St George's, Easton-in-Gordano; Christ Church, Pill; The Salvation Army and Pill Methodist Church.

 Pill has several shops in the centre for day-to-day needs, including two Southern Co-operative food stores, pharmacy, Post Office, vets and hair salon.
-Pill has several take-away restaurants; however, it can no longer boast 21 pubs and currently has only four: The Kings Head, The Star, The Duke and the Pill Memorial Club, although this excludes the nearby pubs in Easton in Gordano.
+Pill has several take-away restaurants; however, it can no longer boast 21 pubs and currently has only three: The Kings Head, The Duke and the Pill Memorial Club, although this excludes the nearby pubs in Easton in Gordano.

 It is commonly used as a place for commuting to Bristol as it has transport links, being close to the M5 and Bristol.

 Pill railway station, which closed in 1964, is due to reopen by 2024.

 Pill marks the start of the National Cycle Network 33 (the Wessex Cycleway), which also takes in Clevedon, Weston-super-Mare, Bridgwater, Chard and Seaton.

 Clubs and Societies – Easton-in-Gordano Table-Tennis Club (meets Thursday nights) has been running since 1956 when the Church Memorial Hall was opened.
 The Luncheon Club provides a weekly get together for the elderly on Thursdays at the Community Centre.
 The village is proud of all its community activities full details of which are included in the Community Diary held at the Resource Centre (Precinct).